 Triplex Pump:

-4. Applications: Triplex pumps are known for their ability to generate high pressures, making them suitable for applications requiring high-pressure water or other fluids.
-Common applications include high-pressure cleaning (e.g., industrial cleaning, surface preparation), water blasting, pressure testing, and hydraulic systems in various industries such as oil and gas, manufacturing, and construction.
+- Applications: Triplex pumps are renowned for their capability to generate high pressures, making them ideal for applications that demand high-pressure water or other fluids.
+Triplex pumps are commonly used in high-pressure cleaning across various industries, such as industrial cleaning and surface preparation, water blasting, pressure testing, and hydraulic systems in sectors like oil and gas, manufacturing, and construction.
+High-pressure cleaning is particularly effective in removing stubborn contaminants, preparing surfaces for coatings, and maintaining equipment.

 Piston Pump: